MalshanPerera/task-bot-telegram/README.md

 ### Task Extraction

-The bot uses a combination of NLP techniques to identify potential tasks:
+The bot uses a simple approach to identify tasks:

-- Keyword detection: Identifies phrases like "please", "need to", etc.
-- Question analysis: Detects questions that imply tasks ("Can you...")
-- Imperative structure: Recognizes command structures
-- Date indicators: Uses temporal references to identify deadlines
+- Any message from an authorized user that starts with a # symbol is considered a task
+- Each line starting with # in a multi-line message is treated as a separate task
+- The # symbol is removed from the beginning of the task when stored

 ### Google Sheets Integration